Sun, 01/17/2021 - 08:20 am

 Includes options to do all-in-one determinations for all of the traces on the plot.
 The results of all-in-one calculation are presented in a table.
 The waves displayed in the table are located in the package folder.
 It's up to the user to copy data into a more useful location.

 This package also has some functions for normalizing spectra by peak height, peak area or total area.
 To normalize by total area or wavemax, use the trace and all traces menus (right click or shift-right click on a trace).
+The normalizing value can be changed in the settings window.

 'Print Waves in Marquee' prints the names of marquee traces in the history.